 - Step 8: Make your construction loan a permanent mortgage

 If you’ve got your mind set on building your own home, but are scared of the cost and time commitment that come with a DIY house build, then a prefabricated house may be the perfect answer for you.
 As with purchasing any home, do your homework, shop around and make smart choices.
-In the end, you’ll save time, money and bring home the bacon.
-Nom-nom-nom.
+In the end, you’ll save time, money and effort.
+Just make sure you're covered with an affordable home insurance policy.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.